awsdocs/amazon-athena-user-guide/doc_source/querying.md

 1. From the nagivation bar, choose **Settings**\.

+1. For **Query result location**, enter the path to an existing Amazon S3 folder, including the trailing slash\.
+**Note**
+Be sure to include the trailing slash\.
+Failing to include the trailing slash results in the error Invalid S3 folder location\.

-1. Enter a **Query result location**\.
-The location you enter is used for subsequent queries unless you change it later\.
+    The Amazon S3 location that you enter is used for subsequent queries\.
+You can change this location later if you want\.
 ![\[Specifying a query result location in the Athena console\]](http://docs.aws.amazon.com/athena/latest/ug/images/query-results-specify-location-console-1.png)

    If you are a member of a workgroup that specifies a query result location and overrides client\-side settings, the option to change the query result location is unavailable, as the following image shows: